BenLatham/farmer-forums-africa/README.md

 # MVP
 - A clearly defined purpose
 - Several high quality pages
-- A static site with a simple but atractive design
+- A static site with a simple but atractive design, including audio
 - A clearly defined route to submit articles

 # Design goals